 Local health office staff are members of each coalition, supporting their efforts.
-Coalition staff educate and engage youth and the community at large about the risks associated with tobacco use.
+Coalition staff educate and engage youth and the community about the risks associated with tobacco use.

 Most recently, the Burlington Partnership and its partners were successful in helping to create and advance a smoke-free Church Street.